aurapixel/aurapixel.dev/products/prompt-book/privacy.md

             <h2>Permissions and Why They're Needed</h2>

             <h3>storage</h3>
-            <p>To save your prompts, folders/tags, and settings so they persist across sessions.
-No personal data is uploaded.</p>
+            <p>To save your prompts, folders, and settings so they persist across sessions.</p>

+            <h3>identity</h3>
+            <p>To securely connect to your Google account for the optional backup feature, without us ever seeing your password.</p>

             <h3>contextMenus</h3>
             <p>To provide optional right-click actions that you can explicitly invoke.</p>